qntm/greenery/README.md

 #### `crawl(alphabet, initial, final, follow)`

 Crawl what is assumed to be an FSM and return a new `fsm` object representing it.
 Starts at state `initial`.
 At any given state, `crawl` calls `final(state)` to determine whether it is final.
 Then, for each symbol in `alphabet`, it calls `follow(state, symbol)` to try to discover new states.
-Obviously this procedure could go on for ever if your implementation of `follow` is faulty.
+Obviously this procedure could go on for ever if your implementation of `follow` is faulty. `follow` may also throw an `OblivionError` to indicate that you have reached an inescapable, non-final "oblivion state"; in this case, the transition will be omitted from the resulting FSM.

 #### `null(alphabet)`